 The information you enter in your Client Information page affects multiple areas of LeanLaw.
 For example, the client’s company name will be the name you select when creating and viewing time entries, will be visible to the client on their invoices, and will be how you track the client in reports.
-However, anything you type in a field like Notes will only be visible when users in your firm view that client's Overview page.
+However, anything you type in a field like Notes will only be visible when users in your firm view that client's Info page.

 This article will help you understand how to edit your client's information and whether that information will appear on your client's invoices